-SCCS may initiate the student conduct process on the basis of written allegations received from any source including, without limitation, a student, a faculty member, a University housing employee, or a law enforcement agency.
+- (a) Except as stated in Section 6.1(b), SCCS may initiate the student conduct process on the basis of written allegations received from any source including, without limitation, a student, a faculty member, a University housing employee, or a law enforcement agency.
 SCCS also may initiate the student conduct process in the absence of written allegations if SCCS becomes aware, through other means, of potential misconduct committed by a student.
 Upon receipt of written allegations or other information concerning potential student misconduct, SCCS will review the information and determine whether to initiate the student conduct process.
-SCCS's determination of whether to initiate the student conduct process generally will be based on: the preliminary investigation by SCCS or other University official(s), if any, into the allegations received by SCCS; SCCS's determination of whether the alleged conduct falls within the jurisdiction of the Code; and SCCS's determination of whether the alleged conduct, if true, violated the Standards of Conduct.
+SCCS's determination of whether to initiate the student conduct process generally will be based on: the preliminary investigation by SCCS or other University official(s), if any, into the allegations received by SCCS; SCCS's determination of whether the alleged conduct falls within the jurisdiction of the Code; and SCCS's determination of whether the alleged conduct, if true, violated the Standards of Conduct. - (b) In cases involving allegations of sexual harassment, sexual assault, dating violence, domestic violence, stalking, or sexual exploitation, the student conduct process is initiated upon the filing of a Formal Complaint by a Complainant or by the Title IX Coordinator.
+As soon as practicable after the filing of a Formal Complaint, SCCS will provide a Notice of Receipt of Formal Complaint to the parties who are known.
+The Notice of Receipt of Formal Complaint shall include the following information: (i) notice of the student conduct process that applies to the allegations; (ii) the identities of the parties involved in the incident; (iii) the conduct allegedly constituting the violation; (iv) the date and location of the incident, if known; (v) a statement that the Respondent is presumed not responsible for the alleged conduct; (vi) a statement that a determination regarding responsibility is made at the conclusion of the student conduct process; (vii) the parties' right to have an Advisor of their choice, who may be, but is not required to be, an attorney; (viii) the parties' right to inspect and review evidence; and (ix) notice of the provisions of the Code that prohibit providing false information to a University official.

-SECTION 6.2 INVESTIGATION OF
+SECTION 6.2 CONFLICTS OF INTEREST.